thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.6 (I'm An Idiot Update)
+* Fixed the template file preventing the game from being loaded because of a couple of typos.

 #### 0.1.5 (Insert Character Here Update)
 * Changed template files from .html to .hbs (mostly so that my text editor properly handles Handlebar styling)
 * Chat cards for saving throw rolls now use "<Saving Throw> Save"